EvanLosh/template-full-stack/README.md

-# Template for full stack app development using React, Flask, and SQLalchemy
+# Template for new full stack web apps using React, Flask, and SQLalchemy

-This template was created by running npx create-react-app and then adding a Pipfile and a server directory containing app.py, models.py, and seed.py.
+This template was created by running `npx create-react-app` and then adding a `Pipfile` and a `server` directory containing `app.py`, `models.py`, and `seed.py`.

+Use this project as a starting point for developing any new web app.

 ## Get started

 Fork this repository and give it a new name.
-Clone it.

 In the project directory, you can run:

 ### `npm install`

-Install node dependencies.
+Installs Javascript dependencies.

 ### `npm start`

-Runs the frontend app in the development mode at [http://localhost:3000](http://localhost:3000)
+Runs the frontend app in development mode at [http://localhost:3000](http://localhost:3000)

 ### `pipenv install`

-Install dependencies from Pipfile.
+Installs backend dependencies from `Pipfile`.

 ### `pipenv shell`

-Enter the virtual environment of the backend.
+Enters the virtual environment of the backend.

 ### `python ./server/app.py`